SpinStabilized/fltools/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Once the bash utility is installed, every subcommand is reachable from a macro or from your shell.
+Once the link is in place, every subcommand is reachable from a macro or from your shell.

 ```sh